 Similarly, we own the copyright in our Products and give you a non-exclusive and non-transferrable licence to use the Products solely for personal use.
 You may not provide the Product or any part of it, for re-sale, re-publication or re-distribution or for free use by others unless specifically permitted.
 You may not translate, disassemble, decompile, reverse engineer, adapt, vary or modify the Product in any manner by any means.
 No licence is provided to adapt or resell any Products, or to permit others to do so.

-You acknowledge we are intellectual property and general commercial lawyers qualified to provide advice on intellectual property and business law matters.
-For advice on other legal or non-legal matters, such as financial or tax, you should consult other professionals, such as tax lawyers or accountants, as appropriate.
+We offer intellectual property, commercial and related marketing and brand advice.
+For advice on tax matters you should consult other professionals, such as tax lawyers or accountants, as appropriate.

 It may become necessary for us to instruct third parties to act on your behalf.
 We may instruct the third party directly, ask you to sign a power of attorney to engage them directly or introduce you so you may enter into a direct agreement with the third party.
 In any event, we will not be liable for any acts or omissions of third parties.
 We endeavour to select competent and diligent third parties but are unable to guarantee any particular outcome.

-Any complaint should be directed to Shireen Smith in the first instance, together with full details.
+If you have a complaint please direct it to Shireen Smith in the first instance, together with full details.
 We take complaints very seriously and will provide a copy of our complaints procedure to you on request.
 Where possible, we will attempt to resolve your complaint between ourselves.
 We will acknowledge a complaint within five working days and explain how it will be handled.
 We may invite you to a meeting so you may voice your concerns directly.
-If our initial review and response does not lead to a satisfactory resolution of the problem then we shall refer your complaint to Ruth Gladwin, an independent solicitor.

 This agreement shall be governed by English law and the English courts shall have exclusive jurisdiction to resolve any disputes arising under it.
 It is not intended that our terms of engagement with you shall be enforceable by a third party under the Contracts (Rights of Third Parties) Act 1999 or otherwise.